BwanaQ/awwwards/README.md

 ## Deployment

-to deploy to heroku simply create a project, attach your git hub repository and
+to deploy to heroku simply create a project and attach your git hub repository

 ## Built With